 If you cannot pay for your kitchen remodel out of pocket, try to look into the different ways you can finance your project.

-Personal loans, home equity lines of credit (HELOC), and home equity loans are options you can look into, as listed in this kitchen remodeling guide on Marcus.
+Personal loans, home equity lines of credit (HELOC), and home equity loans are options you can look into, as listed in this guide for home remodeling loans.
 Each option has its own pros and cons, so try to weigh out the differences to determine which best suits your situation.

 If the renovation isn’t too costly, you can take out a personal loan.
 Though the interest rates are higher than in other options, they do not require you to put up collateral.